tjmahr/dissertation/docs/12-aim1-notebook.md

-I hypothesized that individual differences in word recognition at age&nbsp;3 will be more discriminating and predictive future language outcomes than differences at age&nbsp;4 or age&nbsp;5.
-To test this hypothesis, we calculated the correlations of growth curve features with age&nbsp;5 expressive vocabulary size and age&nbsp;4 receptive vocabulary.
+I hypothesized that individual differences in word recognition at age 3 will be more discriminating and predictive future language outcomes than differences at age 4 or age 5.
+To test this hypothesis, we calculated the correlations of growth curve features with age 5 expressive vocabulary size and age 4 receptive vocabulary.
 (The receptive test was not administered during the last year of the study for logistical reasons.)
 As with the concordance analysis, I computed each of the correlations for each sample of the posterior distribution to obtain a distribution of correlations.

 Figure \@ref(fig:evt2-gca-cors) shows the correlations of the peak